José Feliciano at the World Series, October 7, 1968.

 However, he had lived in both The Bronx and Boston, so he might have understood the New York-New England, and particularly the Yankees-Red Sox, rivalry were he to see American life today.
 And, certainly, he would have understood the horror stories that come with teams like the Red Sox, the Chicago Cubs, the New York Jets, the Buffalo Bills, and others.

 Finally, his death and burial in Baltimore led to the city's new football team, established in 1996, being named after his most famous poem: The Baltimore Ravens.
-His grave is just 1 mile from M&T Bank Stadium.
+Their mascot is named Poe the Raven.
+The author's grave is just 1 mile from the Ravens' M&T Bank Stadium.

 October 7, 1885: The Providence Grays sweep a doubleheader from the Buffalo Bisons, 4-0 and 6-1 at Olympic Park in Buffalo.
 Fred Shaw wins both games for the Grays, pitching a no-hitter in the opener.